akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 All the assets are centralized in the PIM in one library called the PAM, the Product Asset Manager.
 You can find this library under the `Assets` menu.
 For more information on how to use this feature, we encourage you to take a look at this [article](work-with-assets.html).

-The PAM comes pretty handy when you want to manage and find your assets easily, especially if several teams are working on assets: your technical department for your user manuals, your marketing department for your images,...
+The PAM comes in pretty handy when you want to manage and find your assets easily, especially if several teams are working on assets: your technical department for your user manuals, your marketing department for your images,...

 ## The asset collection attribute